 Mods will start yielding fewer benefits as you keep stacking the same ones on the same armour slot.
 In the example of the Hand Cannon Loader mod, using two of them will not double the reloading speed as one mod will provide only half the benefit, for a total of 150 per cent of the benefit a single mod would provide.

 In other words, adding the second mod only gives half the benefit that the first one provided.
 While this may sound a bit brutal, it will provide newer Guardians with means of combatting the enemies that already slotted an Enhanced version of the mod.

-While diminishing returns sound bad on paper, it's important to realise that Bungie are actually giving players more options here and this is, therefore, a positive change .
+While diminishing returns sound bad on paper, it's important to realise that Bungie are actually giving players more options here and this is, therefore, a positive .
 It will kick in with the next season.